NSTuttle/NST-beaver-builder-custom-modules/README.md

 ## Overview
 This add-on plugin extends Beaver Builder Functionality to include the following modules:
+* Link Box
+    * Container featuring a H3 header and Links' Area
+    * Customize Heading alignment, image, and more
 * Input Field
     * Allows for custom input field with Material Design CSS properties
     * Add an Icon, Label, Placeholder Text and more
     * Adjust Colors, Sizes, Animations and more
 * More Modules in development

 ## Use